-The fate of the cup has usually hinged on the availability of either of the four, and this year's event looks set to be decided between Djokovic's Serbia and Murray's Britain
+The fate of the cup has usually hinged on the availability of the 'big four,' and this year's event looks set to be decided between Djokovic's Serbia and Murray's Britain

 BY FOSTER NIUMATA